textlint/textlint/README.md

 $ npx textlint --rule no-todo --rule very-nice-rule README.md
 ```

-is equivalent to running `textlint README.md` in a directory with a `.textlintrc` containing the following json
+is equivalent to running `textlint README.md` in a directory with a `.textlintrc.json` containing the following json

 ```json
 {